braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/customization/custom_event_callback.md

 # Push event callback {#android-push-listener-callback}

-> This reference article covers how to use a callback for Android push events
+> This reference article covers how to use a callback for Android push events.

+## Platform availability

+This feature is only available for Android&#8212;not FireOS.

+## Using a callback for push events

 Braze provides a [`subscribeToPushNotificationEvents()`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze/-i-braze/subscribe-to-push-notification-events.html) callback for when push notifications are received, opened, or dismissed.
 It is recommended to place this callback in your `Application.onCreate()` in order to not miss any events occurring while your application is not running.